searchisko/searchisko/configuration/data/query/connectors.md

-# Query: Fuse Connectors
+# Query: Connectors

-**Fuse Connectors** is a query that can return list of Fuse relevant connectors.
+**Connectors** is a query that can return list of relevant connectors.
 It is possible to sort and filter returned data (see below for details).

 ## URL parameters